SerdaOzun/serdaozun.github.io/content/english/_index.md

     content: ""
     bulletpoints:
       - "**No subscription.** Buy it once and get all future updates for free"
-      - "Desktop App.
+      - "Desktop App (Windows + macOS).
 Not everything needs to be a website"
       - "Fully local & offline"
       - "No DRM.
 Own your software!"
     button: